Reviews Communities Blog FAQ Services About Contact

 You should keep everything simple and documented.
 The best San Diego realtor and top San Diego real estate agents you work with will already have compliant addenda and timelines ready so you do not lose days to paperwork.

-What This Looks Like in San Diego, Mira Mesa, Poway, and Escondido
+What Does a 1031 Exchange Look Like Across San Diego, Mira Mesa, Poway, and Escondido?

 Rates near 6.1 percent shape your debt costs, while roughly 3.6 months of supply gives you room to negotiate credits and timelines.
 That matters if you run an improvement exchange to finish upgrades by day 180.
 It also affects where you deploy capital, since your return on improvements can differ by submarket.